georgevans/Phishing-Email-Detection/README.md

 - Classify an email as phishing or legit
 - Build a interface to test emails

-### Classify an email as phishing or legit
-In order to do this I will need to train a ML model to look for signs of a phishing scam.
-These include things like urgent phrasing, spelling and grammar mistakes, generic greetings, threatening language, requests for personal information and unusual email addresses of links.

-I plan on detecting each of these features separately and calculating a percentage score for each one to see how much the model thinks the email is guilty of having that trait.
-This will be to avoid false positives such as a situation involving a sale, where an email could raise a 95% for urgent phrasing ( as a email about a discount often contains words like “quick” and “now” which are often used in phishing emails ), but only raise a 5% for threatening language and have <5% for spelling and grammar mistakes then we can use this to judge that the email is not phishing despite it having a similar trait.

 ## Searching for and cleaning data
 I found this kaggle dataset to use: https://www.kaggle.com/datasets/naserabdullahalam/phishing-email-dataset